Plexmation/amqp-publish/README.md

 # amqp-publish

-A simple tool to publish messages to RabbitMQ from the command line.
+A simple tool to publish messages to RabbitMQ from the command line, without the messages expiring on rabbit restart.

 ## Setup

-Download the [latest release](https://github.com/selency/amqp-publish/releases) binary and save it to `/usr/local/bin` or any executable path.
+Download the [latest release](https://github.com/Plexmation/amqp-publish/releases) binary and save it to `/usr/local/bin` or any executable path.

 ## Usage